The Research and Education Charitable Trust providers funding for research that is of benefit for general practitioners

 The RNZCGP Research and Education Charitable Trust has been established to:

-The Trust’s Constitution and Rules do not restrict who may apply for and receive a grant.
 The Trust may give grants to members and non-members of the College to further the purpose of the Trust.
 In addition, the Trust will consider grant applications from organisations conducting research and/or education consistent with the Trust’s purpose.
+However, individual grants will take precedent.

 What can be funded?